Manage Oracle Database extensions

 Dynatrace provides you with a framework that you can use to extend your application observability into data acquired directly from your Oracle Database layer, so that you can monitor how database server tasks impact your app.

-First check our Software intelligence hub to see if the Dynatrace-provided Oracle Database extension satisfies your requirements.
+To get started, check Dynatrace Hub to see if the Dynatrace-provided Oracle Database extension satisfies your requirements.
 If this is not the case, you can build your own Dynatrace Oracle Database extension.

 Before you begin

 - Decide which Oracle Database server you want to monitor.
 Oracle Database extensions support:

 - Oracle Database versions 12c-21c

 - Oracle AWS RDS

 - Designate an ActiveGate group or groups that will remotely connect to your Oracle Database server to pull data.
 All ActiveGates in each designated group need to be able to connect to your Oracle Database server.